 Demonstrating that you have a bright and upcoming future ahead of you could be enough to make them overlook slightly higher offers.
 The key is to try and make a connection with the seller, which brings us to.

 Sometimes whether an offer gets accepted or not comes down to having common ground.
 Try to gather whatever information you can on the seller – without invading their privacy, of course.
 When viewing the apartment, look out for clues that can give you an insight into their lives and personalities.

 If there is a bookshelf note, what the titles are.
 If you see diplomas from the same university you attended, you’ll want to mention it.
 Finding a common interest such as art, literature, education, or upbringing can help put a seller at ease.
 It may even encourage them to meet you face to face, something which can lead to a deal going more quickly and smoothly.

 Show your commitment

 You can also demonstrate the seriousness of your offer by mentioning why you feel this apartment is right for you.
-This can be as simple as specifying any details about the apartment that made an impression on you, such as how its situated in the perfect neighborhood, how beautiful the view is or how you love the renovations they’ve done.
+This can be as simple as specifying any details about the apartment that made an impression on you, such as how it is situated in the perfect neighborhood, how beautiful the view is, or how you love the renovations they’ve done.